-- a) Upon receiving a Notice of Protest, the Stewards or Disciplinary Tribunal will conduct a Hearing. - b) The hearing of a Protest or and all parties concerned by the Protest shall take place as soon as practicable. - c) The concerned parties shall be given notice to attend the Hearing (which may be verbal or written in form) and may be permitted to call witnesses. - d) In the absence of any concerned party or of their witnesses, judgement may be made in their absence - e) If judgement cannot be given immediately after the Hearing of the parties concerned, they must be advised of the time and place at which the decision will be given; subsequent to which all parties concerned will be bound by the decision. - f) Once the Stewards or Disciplinary Tribunals decision is given, all parties must be advised of their right of Appeal.
+- a) Upon receiving a Notice of Protest, the Stewards or Disciplinary Tribunal will conduct a Hearing. - b) The hearing of a Protest the protester or and all parties concerned by the Protest shall take place as soon as practicable possible after the Protest has been lodged. - c) The concerned parties shall be given notice to attend the Hearing (which may be verbal or written in form) and may be permitted to call witnesses.

+- d) In the absence of any concerned party or of their witnesses, judgement may be made in theirabsence by default. - e) If judgement cannot be given immediately after the Hearing of the parties concerned, they must be advised of the time and place at which the decision will be given; subsequent to which all parties concerned will be bound by the decision. - f) Once the Stewards or Disciplinary Tribunals decision is given, all parties must be advised of their right of Appeal.